What is Financial Exploitation of the Elderly?

 The attorneys at Hays Firm, LLC have immense experience with the Illinois Probate Act.
 We have engaged in will contest disputes on both sides of the litigation.
 We represent heirs who are attacking a will.
 We also have cases in which we argue that the will executed was a valid expression of the elderly person’s wishes.

 Financial abuse of the elderly is on the rise.
 To protect yourself and your elderly loved ones become educated in the risks and the red flags.
-Speak to an attorney to set up a plan.
+Speak to an elder law attorney to set up a plan.
 If you suspect that your loved one is being exploited, contact your attorney immediately so that any abuse may be discovered and recovered.

 Andrew Hays and his legal team at Hays Firm LLC in Chicago are knowledgeable attorneys who have a great deal of experience with advising family members and acting to protect the rights of their elderly loved ones.
 Please contact us to talk about how we can help.